Textile

-What is "Fiber burn test" - Definition & Explanation
+What is "Fiber Burn Test" - Definition & Explanation

-Last Updated on: 08-Feb-2023 (1 year, 2 months, 10 days ago)
+Last Updated on: 30-Apr-2024 (2 years, 5 days ago)

 The fiber burn test is a widely used method in the textile industry to identify and determine the composition of fibers or fabrics.
 It involves burning a small sample of the material and observing its behavior, such as the flame, odor, ash residue, and melting characteristics.
 By analyzing these properties, textile professionals can make informed assessments about the fiber content and quality of a given material.